dai-shi/continuation.js/README.md

 TODOs
 -----

+* Transform all tail recursive calls into CPS.
 * Work with try...catch and throw.
-* Transform non-tail calls into CPS.
+* Transform non-tail recursive calls into CPS.